ethantaubman5/Are-NBA-Players-Worth-Their-Contracts-/README.md

 - 4.)
 When you are done working type "deactivate" in the command prompt

 ## Data Folders
--"data/raw/" contains the raw dataset of the salaries and stats of the players -"data/processed/" contains the cleaned and merged dataset of salaries and stats for each player
+- "data/raw/" contains the raw dataset of the salaries and stats of the players
+- "data/processed/" contains the cleaned and merged dataset of salaries and stats for each player

 ## Running the code
--1.)
-Once you finished the first steps you can type "python src/get_data.py" (This gets the data of the salaries and stats and merging them togther.
+- 1.)
+Once you finished the first steps you can type "python src/get_data.py" (This gets the data of the salaries and stats and merging them together.
 Also gets the data into data/raw/)
--2.)
-Then type "python src/clean_data.py" (This cleans merged dataset while also putting it in data/processed/) -3.)
-Then type "python src/run_analysis.py" (Computes the new metrics of peformance, efficiency, expected salary and value) -4.)
+- 2.)
+Then type "python src/clean_data.py" (This cleans merged dataset while also putting it in data/processed/)
+- 3.)
+Then type "python src/run_analysis.py" (Computes the new metrics of performance, efficiency, expected salary and value)
+- 4.)
 Then type "python src/visualize_results.py" (Displays the visualizations of the scatterplot, bar charts, and histogram)